tytydraco/yessleep/out/Something_Pursued_My_Uncle_In_Vietnam_Back_In_1967.md

 A knife.

-2 days after my uncle's confession, he succumbed to his cancer.
+2 days after my uncle's confession, he succumbed to cancer.

 I was tasked to clean up his house to sell it.